 - Firstly, the sulphates are converted to sulphites utilizing ATP.

-- Secondly, reduction of sulphite to hydrogen sulphide.
+- Secondly, the reduction of sulphite to hydrogen sulphide.

 Also Read: Carbon cycle